-Country UNITED KINGDOM National funding authority Technology Strategy Board www.innovateuk.org National programme management agency See above National Contact Persons Graham M Mobbs - European Operations Manager Technology Strategy Board Telephone: +44 (0)7824 599585 e-mail: graham.mobbs@tsb.gov.uk Eligible organisations and funding quota Organisations eligible for funding.
-The Technology Strategy Board is providing up to €1.2m funding for UK NON-ACADEMIC partners.
-It is strongly recommended that all UK participants contact the Technology Strategy Board National Contact Person to check eligibility and technical scope of the project and the scope of the 2014 AAL call.
+Country United Kingdom 1 National funding authority Technology Strategy Board [InnovateUK] 2 National programme management agency Technology Strategy Board [InnovateUK] 3 National Contact Person Graham M Mobbs - European Operations Manager Technology Strategy Board Telephone: +44 (0)7824 599585 e-mail: graham.mobbs@innovateUK.gov.uk 4 Eligible organisations and funding quota Organisations eligible for funding.
+The Technology Strategy Board [InnovateUK] is providing up to €1.2m funding for UK NON-ACADEMIC partners.
+This is excluding the top funds from the European Commission, which we used to increase the overall UK AAL budget for UK industrial partners.
+It is strongly recommended that all UK participants contact the Technology Strategy Board National Contact Person to check eligibility and technical scope of the project and the scope of the 2015 AAL call.
 All projects seeking UK funding must contain at least one UK industrial partner.
 All UK participants must be separate non linked legal entities.
 The percentages below are on based on eligible costs, see the website in (6) for further information.
-Industrial partners SMEs up to 60% Large Companies up to 50% Non-industrial partnersLocal Authoritiesup to 50%[must have eligible UK industry partner in project]NHS Trustsup to 50%[must have eligible UK industry partner in project]Charities and Foundationsup to 100%maximum grant €75,000 [must have eligible UK industry partner in project] The maximum grant limit is €400,000 per UK partner in any single project.
-No single company or organisation can:

-Receive more than €600,000 from the UK AAL 2014 call budget.
-Be a partner in more than 3 proposals for funding from the UK AAL 2014 budget.
-Subcontracting is limited to 20% of the UK partner grant.
-Subcontracting to linked companies/organisations must be done ,At Cost'.
-All work must be carried out in the UK.
+Industrial partners SME up to 60% Large Companies up to 50% Non-industrial partners Local Authorities up to 50% [must have eligible UK industry partner in project] NHS Trusts up to 50% [must have eligible UK industry partner in project] Charities and Foundations up to 100% maximum grant €75,000 [must have eligible UK industry partner in project] The maximum grant limit is €400,000 per UK partner in any single project.
+No single company or organisation can: Receive more than €600,000 from the UK AAL 2015 call budget.
+Be a partner in more than 3 proposals for funding from the UK AAL 2015 budget. be a partitler in more than 3 proposals for funding from the OK AAL 2013 budget.
+Subcontracting is strictly limited to 20% of the UK partner grant.
+The UK budget must be spent in the UK to be eligible for grant funding, unless agreed in writing prior to application.
 Companies must have been trading for at least 12 months and VAT registered and provide evidence the company can have the resources and finances to undertake the project.
-UK project partners not meeting the published eligibility criteria will be automatically disqualified from participating in any potential project submitted for the AAL 2014 call.
-Organisations excluded from funding Higher Educational Institutes [HEIs] are not specifically excluded, but the Technology Strategy Board is unable to fund.
-If HEIs wish to participate they must provide their own funding.
-Information on funding conditions Information on UK eligibility criteria, funding conditions, eligible and ineligible costs is on the website below: www.innovateuk.org/deliveringinnovation/internationalprogramme/ambientassistedliving.ashx Specific accountancy rules apply for Sole Traders & Micro Companies [companies with fewer than 10 employees] - further information can be found using the link above.
+UK project partners not meeting the published eligibility criteria will be automatically disqualified from participating in any potential project submitted for the AAL 2015 call.
+UK Project start date for eligible costs from April 2016.
+Therefore UK partners can only claim eligble costs from April 2016.
+5 Organisations excluded Universities and academics are not specifically excluded, but the Technology Strategy Board is unable to from funding fund.
+If they want to participate they must provide their own funding.
+6 Information on funding Information on UK eligibility criteria, funding conditions, eligible and ineligible costs is on the website conditions below: www.h2020.uk Specific accountancy rules apply for Sole Traders & Micro Companies [companies with fewer than 10 employees] - further information can be found using the link above.